 - Don’t cut down or tie up the foliage of spring-flowering bulbs, let them die down naturally

 - Prune spring-flowering shrubs after flowering.

-If you would like any advice on low-maintenance plants or further tips, get in touch!
+If you would like any advice on low-maintenance plants or further tips on what garden maintenance in May is needed, get in touch!

 You could even cheat if you wanted to and get one of our teams to come and do the work for you – we won’t tell if you won’t!